elizabethwhalen/CISC480-Spring-2022/databaseConnectionExample/README.md

 ## Step two: Launch web application

-- To launch the web app, change directory to "ben_wep_app_test".
+- To launch the web app, change directory to "databaseConnectionExample".
 - Next, get the necessary npm modules with "$npm install".
 - Then, run the app with "$node index.js".